 |In this 1956 pic, the building at 2114 Cuming Street is the star.
 It was built in 1885 between two other buildings.|

 After Cuming died early, city leaders decided to rename this roadway in honor of their lively young leader.
-Cuming Street was so-named by 1866.
+Cuming Street was named for him by 1866.

 |The first map ever laid out showing Omaha City.
 The creek on the northern side was called North Omaha Creek, and some portion of it flowed under what eventually became Cuming Street.|

 When they came through the area in 1804, Lewis and Clark found a large village of earthen lodges covering the plateau between North 16th and North 30th from approximately Cuming north to Hamilton Streets.Originally, Badger Street was at the very northern edge of the map of Omaha City.

 The North Omaha Creek, surveyed as the northern boundary of Omaha in the city’s first map, flowed where the present-day intersection of North 24th and Cuming Streets is located.
 Only strangers and old cowpokes lived up there, and few people went that way, and it was almost that way for a decade.